Canon EOS R3 might not be available until mid-2022, says the camera giant

 - Read our in-depth Canon EOS R3 review

-Naturally, Canon says that it "sincerely apologizes for the long wait", and if you've already ordered a Canon EOS R3, then the wait could be well within that six-month estimate.
-But for those who haven't managed to order the mirrorless powerhouse, it seems you may have to wait until mid-2022 to get your hands on one.
+Canon says it "sincerely apologizes for the long wait," and if you've already ordered a Canon EOS R3, then the wait could be within that six-month estimate.
+But for those who haven't ordered the mirrorless powerhouse, you may have to wait until mid-2022 to get your hands on it.

 Analysis: A sign of the camera delays to come